itacode/express-starter/README.md

 # express-starter
-Basic scaffold to start an expressjs project
+Basic scaffold to start a TypeScript Express.js project

 ## Platforms and Environment Variables
 ### Platforms